-env.PrependUnique(key=val, delete_existing=False, [...])
+env.PrependUnique(key=val, [...], [delete_existing=False])

 Prepend values to construction variables in the current construction environment, maintaining uniqueness.
-Works like env.
-Append (see for details), except that values are added to the front, rather than the end, of any existing value of the the construction variable, and values already present in the construction variable will not be added again.
-If delete_existing is True, the existing matching value is first removed, and the requested value is inserted, having the effect of moving such values to the front.
+Works like env.Append, except that values are added to the front, rather than the end, of the construction variable, and values that would become duplicates are not added.
+If delete_existing is set to a true value, then for any duplicate, the existing instance of val is first removed, then val is inserted, having the effect of moving it to the front.